-The local authority provides effective and appropriate monitoring, support, challenge and intervention for all schools, including Specialist Schools and Pupil Referral Units, delivered through GwE as a joint education service between North Wales Authorities.
+The relationship between Flintshire and the regional school improvement service, GwE, is outstanding.
 Flintshire's Interim Chief Education Officer is a member of the GwE Management Board whilst the Cabinet Member for Education is a member of the Joint Committee.
-Senior officers contribute to the leadership of school improvement strategies locally, regionally and nationally through participation in professional networks.
+Senior officers contribute to the leadership of school improvement strategies locally, regionally and nationally through participation in professional networks/strategic groups.